-qualification of equivalent standing at this or another university or tertiary institution acceptable to the School Board, School of Nursing and Health Care Practices; or
+- (a) Applicants for admission to candidature for the Graduate Diploma of Health Science degree shall either: - (i) have fulfilled all the requirements for admission to a degree or qualification of equivalent standing at this or another university or tertiary institution approved by the Board of Studies; or - (ii) have completed the Graduate Certificate of Health Science; or - (iii) have demonstrated completion of a previous course of study at a level acceptable to the School Board, School of Nursing and Health Care Practices.

-- (b) have completed the Graduate Certificate of Health Science; - (c) have demonstrated successful completion of a previous course of study at a level acceptable to the Head, School of Nursing and Health Care Practices. - 1.2 An applicant for candidature shall apply to the Head of School on the prescribed form - 1.3 Admission to candidature and time of commencement shall be determined by the School.
+- (b) An applicant for candidature shall apply to the Head of School on the prescribed form. - (c) Admission to candidature and time of commencement shall be determined by the School Board.